 Search

-The TwelveLabs Video Understanding Platform analyzes videos by integrating images, audio, speech, and text, offering a deeper understanding than single-modal methods.
+Use the TwelveLabs Video Understanding Platform to find specific moments in your video content using natural language queries or reference images.
+The platform analyzes videos by integrating images, audio, speech, and text, offering a deeper understanding than single-modal methods.
 It captures complex relationships between these elements, detects subtle details, and supports natural language queries and images for intuitive and precise use.

 Key features: